INTERSECT-SDK/python-sdk/docs/installation.rst

 Backing Services (Brokers, Data planes)
 ---------------------------------------

 A Docker Compose configuration for SDK development is included below.
-Note that the broker configuration requires access to the INTERSECT Gitlab, and is available at https://code.ornl.gov/intersect/sdk/broker.

-Note that this broker image, and any data plane images, are meant for testing and should not be included in production.
+Note that this configuration is meant for testing, and should not be included in production.

 .. literalinclude:: ../docker-compose.yml